Gendered associations of pink and blue: Second half of the 20th century

 A number of personalities and cultural icons of the 1950s and early 1960s had a great influence on the public awareness and use of pink in fashion and decoration, including Mamie Eisenhower, Marilyn Monroe, and Brigitte Bardot.

 Mamie Eisenhower was influential in the growing shift among women in the United States, and to some extent abroad, towards the association between pink and women's fashion and decorating.
 Mrs. Eisenhower was well known for preferring pink both in clothing and home decoration well before she became first lady, and more so after 1952 with the election of her husband Dwight D. Eisenhower as President of the United States.
 So much so, that a particular shade, known as "Mamie Pink" was named after her.
 When she took up residence in the White House in January 1953 she brought her favorite color with her, wearing a pink gown covered in pink rhinestones to the inaugural balls, and redecorating the White House in pink, to such an extent that it became known among the press corps as "The Pink Palace".
 Her tastes were picked up by the American public, and "Mamie Pink" became an iconic color in decorating in the 1950s, being used in bathroom fixtures, tiles, kitchen appliances, and more.

 Marilyn Monroe was already famous as a sex symbol in the early 1950s when the film Gentlemen Prefer Blondes came out.
-The musical comedy featured Marilyn in the most famous musical number in the film, Diamonds Are a Girl's Best Friend, in a now iconic floor length, skin-tight silk dress in shocking pink with a big bow on the back and matching shoulder length gloves.
-Marilyn defined femininity and seduction and her influence never ended.
+The musical comedy featured Monroe in the most famous musical number in the film, Diamonds Are a Girl's Best Friend, in a now iconic floor length, skin-tight silk dress in shocking pink with a big bow on the back and matching shoulder length gloves.
+Monroe defined femininity and seduction and her influence never ended.

 Brigitte Bardot wore checkered pink gingham as her wedding dress for her wedding in 1959.
 This was formerly a material used only for curtains and created a sensation, and was widely copied and influential.